CHLNDDEV/OceanMesh2D/README.md

 ```

-See #testing to test OceanMesh2D on your system.
+See [Testing](#testing) to test OceanMesh2D on your system.

 Testing
 ==========

 To ensure the software is fully functional on your system before building some crazy meshes it is strongly recommended to run the tests (RunTests.m) in the Tests/ directory.

 We test all pull requests using this test suite on a local host before accepting.
-For subtantial pull requests we will also test the Examples from the Examples/ directory.
+For substantial pull requests we will also test the Examples from the Examples/ directory.

 References!
 ==============